 Oklahoma Divorce, Custody & Paternity Lawyer

 Family law is among the oldest recorded areas of jurisprudence for obvious reasons.
 You care about your loved ones above all else.
-You want the best for them, while insuring that your rights — and theirs — are protected.
+You want the best for them, and you want the assurance that your rights under the law — and theirs — are protected.

 The principles of family law are rooted in common law and even the Wisdom of Solomon, but the practice of family law is an ever-changing field.
-Even when you know your goals and desires, you and your family will almost always benefit from the help of a trained Tulsa, Oklahoma family law attorney when your family matters are decided in a Tulsa court.
+Although you alone best know the goals and desires that lead to changes in your family relationships, you and your family will almost always benefit from the help of a trained Tulsa, Oklahoma family law attorney when your family matters are decided in a Tulsa court.

 The family law attorneys at Wirth Law firm are here for you when need legal representation in one of the following areas:

 Divorce with Children (Agreed or Contested)